nodeca/pica/README.md

 [__demo__](http://nodeca.github.io/pica/demo/)

 When you resize images using modern browsers' `canvas` low quality interpolation algorythms are used by default.
 That's why we wrote `pica`.

 - It's not as fast as canvas, but still reasonably fast.
-With Lanczos filter and `window=3` huge image resize (5000x3000px) takes ~0.5s on desktop and ~2s on mobile.
+With Lanczos filter and `window=3` big image resize (5000x3000px) inpure JS takes ~0.5s on desktop and ~2s on mobile.
 - In modern browsers pica automatically uses [Webworkers](http://caniuse.com/#feat=webworkers), to avoid interface freeze and use multiple CPU cores in parallel.
+- Pica selects the best resize method of available:
+  - `createImageBitmap()`
+  - WebAssembly
+  - pure JavaScript

 Why it's useful: